 Monitoring

 The progress of policies is monitored.
-In the area of the Digital Single Market, the European Commission has developed the Digital Economy and Society Index (DESI), which provides an overview of digitalisation in EU member states.
+In the Digital Single Market, the European Commission has developed the Digital Economy and Society Index (DESI), which provides an overview of digitalisation across EU member states.

 European AI Strategy: The AI Act